-During the final phase of the Master of Arts in History program students are required to attend a one-week residency on the Norwich University campus.
-During this residency, students may attend professional presentations, participate in roundtable discussions with faculty, and present papers.
+All degree candidates of the Master of Arts in History are required to attend a one-week Residency Conference (http://catalog.norwich.edu/archives/2014-15/onlineprogramscatalog/mastersdegrees/residencyconferencerequirement) on the Norwich University campus, during which they may attend professional presentations, participate in roundtable discussions with faculty, and present papers.
 The one-week residency is a degree requirement.